Fat Protein Efficient Diet: Lose Weight by Eating Well

 Prefer Fatty Foods

 Fat Protein Efficient Dieters prefer fatty foods and are not satiated by carbs.
 They are often overweight and have higher metabolism rates.
-They are generally parasympathetically dominant.
+The three metabolic types, including slow and fast oxidizers, are generally parasympathetically dominant.

 Individuals with this metabolic type should consume less than 30 grams of carbohydrates daily.
-To determine if you’re eating enough protein and fat, check out my article about how to calculate your macronutrient ratio.
+Check out my article about calculating your macronutrient ratio to determine whether you eat enough protein and fat.

 Your body tends to store fat as protein.
-So if you eat more than enough calories, you should lose weight.
+So, you should lose weight if you eat more than enough calories.
 To lose weight, you need to burn more calories than you consume.
 In other words, you need to reduce your calorie intake or increase your exercise level.

 Your body needs glucose to function normally.
 Glucose is the primary source of energy your brain uses to think, learn, remember, plan, and solve problems.
 In addition, carbohydrates help maintain healthy blood sugar levels throughout the day.
 Carbs provide essential nutrients like fiber, protein, vitamins, and minerals.